MIME 類別 (IANA 媒體類別)

 multipart/byteranges MIME type is used to send partial responses to the browser.

-boundary to separate the pieces.
-Each piece has a Content-Type (en-US) header with its actual type and a Content-Range (en-US) of the range it represents.
+Content-Type header with its actual type and a Content-Range (en-US) of the range it represents.

 HTTP/1.1 206 Partial Content Accept-Ranges: bytes Content-Type: multipart/byteranges; boundary=3d6b6a416f9b5 Content-Length: 385 --3d6b6a416f9b5 Content-Type: text/html Content-Range: bytes 100-200/1270 eta http-equiv="Content-type" content="text/html; charset=utf-8" /> <meta name="vieport" content --3d6b6a416f9b5 Content-Type: text/html Content-Range: bytes 300-400/1270 -color: #f0f0f2; margin: 0; padding: 0; font-family: "Open Sans", "Helvetica --3d6b6a416f9b5--